big-data-processor/bdp-document/source/fundamentals/concepts.rst

 Besides, we can easily write for-loops or do if-else conditions via templating while the CWL currently hasn't supprted them.

 We expect this concise format is easy enough for non-expert people to understand and write without learning additional domain-specific languages.
-In addition, this workflow playbook is seamlessly integrated on the Big Data Processor so that we can write the worklfow playbook directly on the web page.
+In addition, this workflow playbook is seamlessly integrated on BD-Processor so that we can write the worklfow playbook directly on the web page.

 .. seealso::